Does Insurance Cover Breast Implants? A Guide

 What if you already have implants from a previous cosmetic surgery and are now having problems?
 This area can be a bit gray, but insurance may step in.
 While your provider won't pay to change your implant size or shape, they often cover the treatment of legitimate health issues that arise from your implants.
 This could include the removal or replacement of an implant that has ruptured or is causing a severe, documented infection or chronic pain.
 The key here is that you are treating a new medical problem, not simply revising a past cosmetic choice.

-Which Procedures Does Insurance Usually Cover?
+What Breast Procedures Does Insurance Cover?

 While purely cosmetic breast augmentation is almost always an out-of-pocket expense, there are several important exceptions.
 When a procedure is deemed "medically necessary" to restore your body's form and function, insurance providers are much more likely to offer coverage.
 This is the key distinction: is the surgery for reconstruction or for cosmetic enhancement?